Reference the chart below based on your student type

 Transfer Admission Process

 - Plan on applying months in advance of the entry term you intend to start at Appalachian.
 Appalachian State University admits transfer students on a rolling basis for each semester until the class is full.
-The Office of Admissions suggests a completed application and materials be submitted by February 15th for a fall or summer term and October 15th for a spring term.
+We suggest completed application and materials be submitted by February 15th for a fall or summer term and October 15th for a spring term.

-- Pay the application fee or submit a completed Official Application Fee Waiver to the Office of Admissions.
+- Pay the application fee or submit a completed Official Application Fee Waiver.

 - Applicants will receive a myMountaineer account login through email to track the status of their application.